OpenNFT/OpenNFT/docs/troubleshooting.rst

 Optimize signal processing settings
 +++++++++++++++++++++++++++++++++++

-The configuration of the optimal signal processing settings depends on the experimental design and acquisition parameters.
-E.g., see Koush et al. 2012 for the setup of a Kalman filter.
+The configuration of the optimal signal processing settings depends on the experimental design and acquisition parameters, see Koush et al. 2012 for the setup of a Kalman filter.

 Possible Matlab engine startup failure
 ++++++++++++++++++++++++++++++++++++++

-Normally, pressing Initialize button we obtain one Matlab session running in desktop mode (with visible GUI) and two or three running without GUI.
-If you get a problem with Matlab startup after pressing Initialize, you could use ``run_matlab`` command in terminal.
+If you get a problem with Matlab startup after pressing Initialize, you could use ``run_matlab`` command in terminal and/or contact developers via GitHub.

 Runtime errors and troubleshooting
 ----------------------------------